jobsort/jobsort/leetcode/range-sum-query-immutable.md

----
-name: "Range Sum Query Immutable"
-title: "LeetCode Range Sum Query Immutable Solution"
-description: "Solution for given an integer array nums, handle multiple queries of the following type: Calculate the sum of the elements of nums between indices left and right inclusive where left <= right.
-Implement the NumArray class: NumArray(int[] nums) Initializes the object with the integer array nums. int sumRange(int left, int right) Returns the sum of the elements of nums between indices left and right inclusive (i.e. nums[left] + nums[left + 1] + ... + nums[right])."
-published: "2021-07-18 PDT"
-modified: "2021-08-19 PDT"
----

 # Range Sum Query Immutable Problem & Solution

 Given an integer array `nums`, handle multiple queries of the following type: